yogeshvar/Introduction-To-Docker/README.md

 $ docker run --name yournewname hello-world
 ```
 ##### 3. Build docker Images
-- create an file named DockerFile
+- create a file named DockerFile
 - type the instructions or command
 ```sh
 $ docker build yournewimagename .
 ```
-**NOTE**: The .(dot) is very important because the it is used to indicate the DockerFile is present.
+**NOTE**: The . (dot) is very important because it is used to indicate the DockerFile is present.

 ### Basic Commands